tomsugden/cordsuit/songs/i-remember-me.md

 ---
-title: I Remember Me
+title: "I Remember Me"
 category: songs
-appears-on:
-  - Bright Flight
-layout: song
+layout: article
 ---

 He almost walked into a wall
 Oh man she was a sight to see
 At the party down the hall
 He said "you are the highest apple in the tree"
 Out the window in the harbour he saw a little ship
 The moon was worn just slightly on the right
-They slow-danced so the needle wouldn't skip
+They slowdanced so the needle wouldn't skip
 And he held her till the room was filled with light

 I remember you and I remember me
-The sunshine walking inside you and the man you could see in me.
+The sunshine walking inside you/and the man you could see in me.
 So I remember me and I remember you
 So many beautiful days in a row now and the nights were perfect too

-Hand in hand down a water-slide in Chattanooga
+Hand in hand down a waterslide in Chattanooga
 They did not hide from love you see
 A winter's plane flight to Aruba
 Where he threw a boombox into the sea.
 One day they were cutting flowers for something to do
 On the bank of the road 'neath the cottonwoods
 He turned to her to ask if she'd marry him
-When a runaway truck hit him where he stood.
+When a runnaway truck hit him where he stood.

 So I remember you and I remember you
 And I remember you do-do-do-do-do
 And I remember me and I remember me
-A black hawk nailed to the sky and the tape hiss from the trees.
+A blackhalk nailed to the sky/and the tape hiss from the trees.

 Everybody said she needed to move on
 That he was all but lost so deep was his coma.